Introduction to Java Functional(SAM) Interface

 Java.util.function Package

-The sam interfaces in Java.util.function package are manly categorized into 4 types
+The SAM interfaces in Java.util.function package are manly categorized into 4 types

-Predicate<Long> evenChecker = n->n%2==0; - Function : This interface are having method which takes input and returns output
+Example: Predicate<Long> evenChecker = n->n%2==0; - Function : These interfaces have a method which takes input and returns output

-Function<Long,Long> square = n -> n*n;
+Example: Function<Long, Long> square = n -> n*n;

-Each of the above all 4 categories has provided variety of special interfaces for most common primitive data types.
-We can use Consumer, Supplier, Predicate or Function Interfaces with wrapper class, however using a specific interface makes code more cleaner and easy.
-Let’s see the different variants:
+We can use Consumer, Supplier, Predicate or Function interfaces with wrapper classes, however using a specific interface makes code more cleaner and easy.
+Let's see the different variants:

 All of the 4 categories provide special interfaces for int, long and double, However Supplier provides an extra interface for boolean